 The growth of a new city thanks to the development of tourism, its unique urban planning and its special architectural heritage are the object of Nice’s application for the inscription on the UNESCO World Heritage List.

 This exhibition presents the different steps that made Nice the capital of the riviera tourism and, a source of inspiration for many artists, writers, musicians and film-makers, starting from 18th century until today.
 The visitors can also discover the reasons and the procedure of the application.

 You can add your personal and family photographs to this gallery and take part in our initiative of collecting historical traces of the social life of the Prom’!

-Nota Bene: Any total or partial reproduction of the presented elements is forbidden, unless prior agreement of the donors
+Nota Bene: Any total or partial reproduction of the presented elements is forbidden, without prior agreement of the donors.

 Monique SELVA - 1928

 Upload files (.jpg only) using the form below, or bring your photos to the Mission Nice Patrimoine Mondial based at 75 Quai des États-Unis, where we'll immediately create digital copies and upload them for you.